 OUTSTANDING BOOK AWARD

-Nominations are reviewed by the 2023 Outstanding Book Award committee of the DIC.
-The award is given to the author(s) of a book published on any topic relating to the broad areas of international or comparative crime or justice with a formal publishing date in calendar years 2021 to 2023.
+Nominations are reviewed by the 2024 Outstanding Book Award committee of the DIC.
+The award is given to the author(s) of a book published on any topic relating to the broad areas of international or comparative crime or justice with a formal publishing date in calendar years 2022 to 2024.
 We encourage nominations from colleagues and authors for books that constitute original research.
 Publisher nominations MUST be accompanied by a self-nomination from the author.
 Nominations from any country are welcome, but the book must also be published in English.
 Multiple-authored books are also eligible, but edited books and textbooks are not.

 PAST BOOK AWARD WINNERS